sickozell/SickoCV/README.md

 - Gate Out instead Trig: sends a HIGH gate on TRG out when the signal is sampled.

 **Noise Generator preset**
-This function set the module to Track & Hold mode, sample on HIGH gate, scale on 100% and offset to 0v, just to output white noise if trig/gate input is not connected or not triggered.
+This function sets the module to Track & Hold mode, sample on HIGH gate, scale on 100% and offset to 0v, just to output white noise if trig/gate input is not connected or not triggered.

 [back to index](#table-of-contents)